RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 wg genkey | tee privatekey | wg pubkey > publickey
 ```

-This creates 2 files, `publickey` and `privatekey` which contain, well, the public and private keys.
+This creates two files, `publickey` and `privatekey` which contain, well, the public and private keys.
 For security reasons, you should generate the keys on the device which requires the private key, rather than generating them all on the server, and distributing the private key.

 ### Configuration